 Side Effects: skin rash and irritation, hives and histamine reactions, development of sensitive skin prone to burns (especially when exposed to sunlight), risk of toxicity due to overdose, mental confusion, hallucinations (rare), and environmental pollution.

-Best Safe Alternatives
+Best Safe Alternatives:

-Lipid Booster Flawless Facial Oil
+- Skincare products containing jewelweed, such as The Elixir or Lipid Booster Flawless Facial Oil

 I can’t wait to show you more!
 Follow us on FB and sign up for our newsletter.